 Less common symptoms include:

-A very small number of children have been affected by an inflammatory disease linked to coronavirus, which in some cases can can cause serious complications requiring intensive care.
+A very small number of children have also been affected by an inflammatory disease linked to coronavirus, which in some cases can can cause serious complications requiring intensive care.
 The symptoms resemble Kawasaki Disease, including a high fever, rash, red eyes, swelling and general pain.

 FOR MORE INFORMATION AND ASSISTANCE, VISIT: